Skip to Main Content

 Browse the Stacks

-One way to find books on your topic is to browse the call number range in the area of research you are interested in.
-You can also browse the call number virtually using the UBC Library Catalogue to see what materials on that topic are available in all locations at UBC Library.
-Once you find a good book on your topic, click the hyperlinked call number in the catalogue to see a list of related items.
+Another way to find books on your topic is to browse the call number range in the research area you are interested in.
+You can use call numbers to browse the physical stacks in the library, or to browse them virtually through the UBC Library Catalogue, to see what materials on your topic are available in all UBC Library locations.

-Linguistics and Language Call Number Ranges
+Sample of Call Number Ranges

 • P – Communication in general, including general linguistics.
-Specific numbers, or ranges of numbers, are used to sub-classify, e.g. P 37 psycholinguistics; P 41 sociolinguistics; P 215-240 phonology; P 301 discourse analysis and stylistics.
+Specific numbers, or ranges of numbers, are used to sub-classify, e.g.

 • PA – Classical Philology (Greek and Latin)